 Stop 5: Hill Family Estate Wines

-Another interesting setting for wine tasting, Hill Family Estate Wines is part antique store and part winery.
-It's a cool setting and the experience made all the better by their enthusiastic and knowledgable staff.
+What do you do when your significant other wants to shop and you want to taste wine?
+You go to Hill Family Estates, a stop that's part antique store and part winery.
+It's a cool setting and the experience made all the better by their enthusiastic and knowledgeable staff.
 A place at the back kitchen table will make you think you're at an old friends house as the wines pour and the time slips away.
-Wine Pass members get a 2 for 1 tasting, a $20 value.
+Wine Pass members get a 2 for 1 tasting, save $35.
 No reservations required.